jesper54321/National-React/README.md

 Comment (Messages created by users, which are saved on the database for the not-live place chats);
 * id_comment - Primary Key number (Identifies an exact message)
-* id_user    - Numeric field (Contains the value of 'id_user' from the User table that this record belongs to)
+* id_user    - Numeric field (Contains the value of 'id_user' from the User table this record belongs to)
-* id_place   - Numeric field (Contains the value of 'id_place' from the Place table that this record belongs to (remember, every place has its own not-live chat))
+* id_place   - Numeric field (Contains the value of 'id_place' from the Place table this record belongs to (Every place has its own not-live chat))
 * content    - Variable text (Contains the message that the user at the field id_user has wrote)

 0..1